dom-wuest/Portfolio/content/about.md

 I am now working towards my masters in computer science.
 Besides studying I am working as a software engineer at Fraunhofer IOSB and contribute to the open-source project "iVS3D" on GitHub.
 Along with programming, I enjoy weight lifting, hiking and PC modding.

-To contact me, reach out via email at (my@email.de).
+To contact me, reach out via email at (kontakt@dom-wuest.de).